n0r3a/minimal_voidlinux_install/README.md

 11. **Choose to Reboot:** The script will ask if you want to reboot or stay in the live environment
 12. **Enjoy Void Linux with FDE!** That's it!
 Your system is now installed
 12. **Remember to change your computer's hostname, and check the network setup instructions on the Void Linux website**

-## Important

-* Make sure to back up any important data on your disk before running this script, as it will overwrite the data
-* Be very careful with your passwords and passphrases.
-Keep them safe!
-* If you have any questions or find any problems, please create an issue